OpenMDAO/POEMs/POEM_032.md

 This new feature should be accessible both from a method the user can call on driver, or via the OpenMDAO command line.

+Because the scaling report will include information about the objective, constraints, and potentially derivatives it will need to be run before generating the report.
+So the driver method will have to call run_driver once.
+This call to run_driver should not trigger any case recording.

 Consider a problem with 15 design variables, 10 constraints, and one objective.
 Users have provided values for ref, ref0, upper and lower (for dvs) for some or all of these.